energizah/minimal-python-project/README.md

 ## Introduction

-There are two ways to structure a Python project: "src layout" (pronounced "source") and "classic".
-The "src layout" has an extra directory layer.
+There are two ways to structure a Python project: "src" layout (pronounced "source") and "classic" layout.
+The "src" layout has an extra directory layer.
 That is the layout I prefer and describe here.
 Two other good guides are http://bit.ly/pypackages (classic layout) and http://bit.ly/pypackaging (src layout).
 My favorite way to make a Python package in 2020 is with [Poetry](https://poetry.eustace.io/) (`poetry new --src myproject`).
 But if you want to use the older `setuptools` way, this guide shows how.
 The tree structure will be the same with Poetry except it replaces `setup.py` with `pyproject.toml`.

 ## How to use this